Traces in monoidal derivators, and homotopy colimits: -linearity and triangulation

-Fix a closed monoidal triangulated derivator $\D$.
+Let $\D$ be a monoidal triangulated derivator.
 In this section we will show that for any finite EI-category $I\in\mathbf{Dia}_{0}$, if $\Cha(I)$ is invertible in $R_{\D}$ then all hypotheses~\labelcref{hyp:q_1,hyp:dia,hyp:limcolim,hyp:p_Iop} automatically hold.
+The main tool used in the proof is Lemma~\ref{lem:generators} below, in essence suggested to me by Joseph Ayoub, where it is shown how invertibility of $\Cha(I)$ in $R_{\D}$ and $\D$ being triangulated imply the existence of nice generators for $\D(I)$.
+In fact, this is the only place in the article where the triangulated structure plays any role.

 Recall that a subcategory of a triangulated category is called \emph{thick} if it is a triangulated subcategory and closed under direct factors.
 If $\mathcal{T}$ is a triangulated category and $S\subset \mathcal{T}_{0}$ a family of objects we denote by